brilliant-ember/Machine_learning_notes/advanced_TF_specialization/my_notes/course3_advanced_computer_vision.md

 #### Saliency maps

 they are very similar to CAMs, but the way we create them is during the gradient step at comparing with the loss.
-Usually we take the gradient with respect to the model parameters, but for saliency map we use take a grad of the class score with respect to the input image, and the result is a an "activation map" that tells us how much a pixel contributed to the overall score.
+Usually we take the gradient with respect to the model parameters (weights), but for saliency map we use take a grad of the class score (loss) with respect to the input image, and the result is a an "activation map" that tells us how much a pixel contributed to the overall score.
 ![](screenshots/2022-01-24-02-34-14.png)![](screenshots/2022-01-24-02-34-25.png)